-On October 6, 2017, SoCalGas® filed a rate request with the California Public Utilities Commission (CPUC).
-The request is a detailed projection of what it will cost to dependably and safely deliver affordable natural gas to our 21 million customers from 2019 to 2022.
-View documents related to our rate request proceeding.
+On May 16, 2022 Southern California Gas Co.
+(SoCalGas®) filed its 2024 General Rate Case request with the California Public Utilities Commission (CPUC).
+The request is a detailed projection of what it will cost to safely, reliably, and sustainably deliver energy to the company’s nearly 22 million consumers from 2024 to 2027.

-2019 Rate Request
+2024 Rate Request

 In submitting a rate request, we hold ourselves accountable to our customers first and foremost.
 That means listening to – and learning from – our customers about their needs and concerns.
 We will be collaborating with various stakeholders in a rigorous review of the request through a proceeding before the CPUC.
 We are proactively finding new ways to make bills as affordable as possible for every Southern California family we serve.